voicebase/voicebase-docs/docs/how-to-guides/transcripts.md

 ##### Example cURL

+To download a transcript as plain text, make a GET on the /media/$MEDIA_ID/transcript/text resource specifying an `Accept` HTTP header with the value `text/plain`.

 ```sh
 curl https://apis.voicebase.com/v3/media/$MEDIA_ID/transcript/text \
     --header "Authorization: Bearer ${TOKEN}" \
     --header "Accept: text/plain"
 ```

-Alternatively, the text transcript can be retrieved with the JSON transcript by adding the `includeAlternateFormat` query parameter in the request.
+Alternatively, the text transcript can be retrieved with the JSON transcript by adding the `includeAlternateFormat` query parameter in the request set to the value 'text'

 ```sh
 curl https://apis.voicebase.com/v3/media/$MEDIA_ID/transcript?includeAlternateFormat=text \